 There are many types of woven fabric that you can buy in Andhra & Telangana.
 I would restrict my recommendations to two of them:

 You can also buy home linen in the same geometric Pochampally patterns.
-If the weaving process intrigues you, head to Pochampally village that is only 45 km away from Hyderabad.
+If the weaving process intrigues you, head to Pochampally village which is only 45 km away from the city.

 Kalamkari – This art of hand printing the fabric using a pen belongs to Sri Kalahasti further south of Hyderabad.
-However, among all the big cities, Hyderabad is your best bet to pick up authentic Kalamkari prints.
-Look at boutique shops in areas like Banjara Hills and Jubilee hills.
+However, among all the big cities, this is your best bet to pick up authentic Kalamkari prints.
+Look at boutique shops in areas like Banjara Hills and Jubilee Hills.

 You can buy fabric for making dresses or you can buy paintings in Kalamkari.

-This is a traditional bridal wear of Hyderabad.
-It comprises of more than 12 meters of fabric.
-Most of the fabric wears heavily embroidery.
-When I first looked at the garment in a shop in old Hyderabad city, I was amazed how do fragile women carry so much weight.
+This is the traditional bridal wear of the city.
+It comprises more than 12 meters of fabric.
+Most of the fabric wears heavy embroidery.
+When I first looked at the garment in a shop in the old city area, I was amazed by how fragile women carry so much weight.
 I tried one on me to figure out how it is worn.
 It seems simple & of course, beautiful.

-While the full bridal wear can be a great gift for any to-be-brides around you, I recommend the ones you get for small girls.
-They look very cute and I am sure your daughter or your niece would love it.
+While the full bridal wear can be a great gift for any to-be brides around you, I recommend the ones you get for small girls.
+They look very cute and I am sure your daughter or your niece would love them.

 Popular varieties include Himayat – which is absolutely green in color.
 My favorite though is Rasaal – the one you have to eat by sucking through a tiny hole on top.